Top Window Cleaning Services

 How glass is made

-How Glass Made
+How Glass Is Made

 Glass is used everywhere.
 It is an integral part of our lives, from the window we peer out of to the glass we drink out of.
 People have been creating glass for centuries, and nature has been making it since the earth’s formation.
 Here is how glass is made: